When SHould i arrive?

-Earplugs and vaseline (for cuts) will be available in the bathroom if needed.
+Earplugs and Vaseline (for cuts) will be available in the bathroom if needed.
 We provide a shower (for before and after your float) with Lavender Sandalwood soap, shampoo, conditioner, and lotion as well as towels, washcloths, and a hairdryer.
-Stay relaxed after with our complimentary tea in our lobby equipped with wifi, comfortable furniture, color therapy glasses, and bookshelf.
-Kombucha and Kefir Soda are for sale.
+Stay relaxed after with our complimentary tea in our lobby equipped with wifi, comfortable furniture, color therapy glasses, bookshelf, and television.

 Where should I park?

 Two parking spots are available on the right side of the building's driveway.
 There is also street parking.
 Please do not park in our neighbor's driveway, they will tow.

 The highly concentrated salt water is fully filtered four times through and sanitized with a UV + Ozone system and Hydrogen Peroxide between every floating session.

 Fear not, you are always in control.
 You can keep the lid open and lights on if desired.
 Even when the lid is closed, your extended arm won't be able to reach the top of the tank.

 Can I float longer than 60 minutes?

 Of course!
 We encourage it.
 Just book two (or more) floats back to back.
 We’ll leave you undisturbed to float right through.
 You’ll get the extra half hour of what’s normally cleaning and prep time between sessions as a bonus.